neutrinojs/neutrino/docs/presets/neutrino-preset-node/README.md

 The following is a list of plugins and their identifiers which can be overridden:

-- `banner`: Injects source-map-support into the entry point of your application.
+- `banner`: Injects source-map-support into the entry point of your application if detected in `dependencies` or `devDependencies` of your package.json.
 - `copy`: Copies non-JS files from `src` to `build` when using `neutrino build`.
 - `clean`: Clears the contents of `build` prior to creating a production bundle.
 - `progress`: Displays a progress bar when using `neutrino build`.